hannoeru/vite-plugin-pages/README.md

   - React: `['tsx', 'jsx', 'ts', 'js']`
   - Solid: `['tsx', 'jsx', 'ts', 'js']`

 An array of valid file extensions for pages.
+If multiple extensions match for a file, the first one is used.

 ### exclude